 Required from September 2018

-The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share their commitment.
-The successful candidate will be subject to an enhanced DBS check.
+The Trust is committed to safeguarding, equal opportunities and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+All posts require an enhanced DBS disclosure.